Barakaldo

-Barakaldo (Baracaldo; Barakaldo [baɾakalðo]) is a municipality located in the Biscay province in the Basque Country.
+Barakaldo (Baracaldo; Barakaldo [baɾakalðo]) is a municipality located in the Biscay province in the Basque Country in Spain.
 Located on the Left Bank of the Estuary of Bilbao, the city is part of Greater Bilbao, has a population as of the 2019 census at 100,881.
 Barakaldo has an industrial river-port heritage and has undergone significant redevelopment with new commercial and residential areas replacing the once active industrial zones.

 History

 The 1911 Encyclopædia Britannica original entry on the town stated:

 Iron mining formed a large part of Barakaldo's industry, making it the endpoint of a mining railway.
 The steel industry, led by Altos Hornos de Vizcaya, had an important presence during the 20th century, until the industrial recession hit the region's economy in the 1980s.

 In recent decades, the industrial zones surrounding Barakaldo have become less prominent, which can be owed to the shuttering of large companies such as Babcock & Wilcox.
 Although several factories remain, areas that were once industrial have been redeveloped into residential properties such as malls and parks.
 A large exhibition centre. the Bilbao Exhibition Centre has recently been built on the outskirts of the town.